MM Leadership 2018-2019

 Tal Lipkin - Head of Social Media

 Tal Lipkin is a sophomore and the Head of Social Media for MUSIC Matters.
 She is planning to apply to the Ford School of Public Policy.
 Tal has been involved in MUSIC Matters since first semester freshman year, and plans to stay involved until senior year.
-I love MUSIC Matters and the community and all of the opportunities the club has given me.
+She loves MUSIC Matters and the community and all of the opportunities the club has given her.

 Lucy Freeman - Head of Guerrilla Marketing